michelledanielledijkstra/Thesis/README.md

 # A multilingual Temporal Convolutional Network for Speaker Change Detection on Movie and Series Scripts Data

 All the code is in Google Colab, instead of the translator.py.
 This file contains information about files and folders.
+Files that include analysis, can have commented print statements in there.
+To see the output, uncomment these.

 Structure, folders are in bold:
 - **Other**